MeharUsama/Counsely/README.md

 # Detailed Paper and Report
-Detailed discussion of the project and paper is present in the folder as a file named
+Detailed discussion of the project and paper is present in the folder as a file named group13_finalpaper.docx which includes the detailed survey results and evaluations of paper prototype, medium fi prototype and final product.

+# Application Installation and Usage
+Any user can login to the application using his gmail id and can create his account.
+After creating account and logging in to the application, each user gets access to videos and other members of platform.
+Users can see videos to get help or can query their problem and get help from other users on the platform.
+Users can also chat individually with other users on the platform.